Superskyyy/deep-log-unstructured/README.md

 ## Training

-To train the model(s) in the paper, import the notebook with TPU runtime and parallel execution strategy on, each epoch at batch size 512 will take less than 1min for first 5 million rows of data.
+To train the model(s) in the paper, import the notebook with TPU runtime and parallel execution strategy on, each epoch at batch size 512 will take less than 2 mins for first 5 million rows of data.

 ## Evaluation